Everest Base Camp Trek 14 Days

 Depending upon flight time for Kathmandu, morning with last breakfast in Lukla transfer to air terminal named after Tenzing and Hillary.They were the first to conquer Mt.
 Everest in 1953.

-As per flight schedule board in a smaller aircraft for sweeping short air journey to reach Kathmandu airport.
+As per the flight schedule board, in a smaller aircraft for a short air journey to reach Kathmandu airport.
 And then transfer back to your respective hotels.

 • Day14